Hyperventilation/respiration excessive/hypocapnée/hyperinhalation/respiration superficielle/respiration silencieuse

 To protect the brain from damage one will faint and resume normal breathing to restore blood flow to the brain.
-Studies have show that oxygen to the brain can be reduced up to 60% via chronic hyperventilation.
+Studies have shown that oxygen to the brain can be reduced up to 60% via chronic hyperventilation.

 Increased Energy Developed Safely

 Breathing practices are most often safe when the body’s sensing mechanisms are engaged on a moment to moment basis to monitor against excessive or inappropriate breathing related energy.
-But many people are so far out of balance that the "breather" may have forgotten about or never have felt (due to traumatic birthing or infancy) state of wholeness and balance.
+But many people are so far out of balance that the "breather" may have forgotten about or never have felt (due to traumatic birthing or infancy) a state of wholeness and balance.